Luca Conference: Caesar in Luca

 Cicero leaves out any mention of Crassus, despite having covered a previous meeting between Crassus and Caesar at Ravenna.
 Cicero mentions that Pompey visited Caesar, but ascribes no special importance to the meeting, which might have been expected if there really were over 300 of the most important people in Rome visiting Caesar.
 However, Cicero appears to have understood that Caesar and Pompey had, if not forged an alliance, aligned their goals.
 Cicero's understanding of the political strength of Pompey and Caesar forced him to drop a contentious motion he was to make before the Senate on 15 May regarding land reform in Campania; Caesar was quite opposed to Cicero's motion.
 Historian Allen Ward argues that this is evidence that before May (and thus likely at Luca) Caesar and Pompey had a political understanding.
 Furthermore, he says it cements the idea that the triumvirs kept the terms of the deal partially secret until Pompey and Crassus ran as consuls late in the year.
 Ward analyzes that Cicero likely knew some sort of ominous bargain had been struck at Luca, but did not know the extent of the danger until the fall.
 Cicero privately cursed his now awkward political situation: he was forced to either look like a fool, or to go along with politics he did not agree with.

 Impact

-The Conference forestalled a civil war by binding the fates of three power hungry and powerful men, but it did not prevent conflict forever.
+The Conference forestalled a civil war by binding the fates of three power hungry and ambitious men, but it did not prevent conflict forever.
 In some ways the meeting made the political situation more dire, and even more dependent on the three men.
 The death of Crassus in 53 BC at the disastrous Battle of Carrhae destroyed the political balance the triumvirate created at Luca, foreshadowing Caesar's Civil War and the end of the Roman Republic.